inmind-project/MUF-inMind-April2017-master/README.md

  * before cloning, please make sure you have installed git large-file-support: https://git-lfs.github.com/

+ * to be able to clone the dialogOS submodule, you'll need to create a bitbucket account, and send a request to @tbaumann.
+You might have to enter your credentials during the cloning process.

  * clone by saying ```git clone --recursive git@github.com:fpecune/MUF-inMind-April2017-master.git``` (or via https, whichever you prefer)